 Main Ingredients

-- 1 cup shredded cheese (e.g., cheddar, Monterey Jack, or a dairy-free alternative)
+- 1 cup shredded cheese (cheddar , Monterey Jack or dairy-free)

 - 4 large flour tortillas